kapilananth/mortgagecalculator/README.md

 # mortgagecalculator
-A basic Java Program to calculate Mortgage covering edge cases
+A basic Java Program to calculate Mortgage also covering edge cases